A-Yerkeshev/sw-project-metropolia-spring-2024/README.md

 After installation, open `http://localhost:3000` in your browser to access the application.
 Teachers can create lectures and view feedback, while students can submit feedback post-lecture.

+In order to run unit tests run `npm test` commands both in frontend and backend directories.
+To run integration tests, go to backend directory and run `npx playwright test`.

 ## Screenshots

 ## UML Diagrams / Architecture